kadirpekel/coffeemate/README.md

  C[_] coffeemate, the coffee creamer!
 ```
 coffeemate is a web framework built on top of connect and specialized for writing web apps comfortably in coffeescript.
 It uses eco template engine by default for fullfill coffeescript experience.
+But also using coffeekup or any other template engine is only a matter of few seconds.

+coffeemate's magic is hidden in itself that, it is perfectly a singleton instance of `connect` framework's `HTTPServer` implementation.
+So hacking coffeemate is pretty easy and funny :)

 What is it look like?